ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_umbrella.md

     ![](/images/Umbrella_SDWAN_2/01_site30pc.PNG)

-    vCenter (accessible via the bookmark or 10.2.1.50/ui and the credentials provided for your POD) can also be used to console to the Site30 PC
+    vCenter (accessible via the bookmark or 10.2.1.50/ui if connected to the GHI DC and 10.1.1.50/ui if connected to the SJC DC and the credentials provided for your POD) can also be used to console to the Site30 PC

     ![](/images/Umbrella_SDWAN_2/01_vcc.PNG)